PHACDataHub/iidi-tech/docs/architecture/GCP Architecture/GCP-Architecture.md

 Once the request has been validated and secured, it enters **Google Cloud’s Virtual Private Cloud (VPC)** within the **northamerica-northeast1 (Montreal) region**.
 Here, **VPC firewall rules** are enforced to control access, ensuring that only authorized traffic is allowed to pass through.

-The request is then forwarded to a **Google Kubernetes Engine (GKE) Autopilot cluster**, which is running **Anthos Service Mesh**.
+The request is then forwarded to a **Google Kubernetes Engine (GKE) Autopilot cluster**.
 This cluster hosts the application and ensures seamless scaling, allowing the system to handle varying traffic loads efficiently.

 ---

 ## Automated SSL/TLS Certificate Management

-A key part of this architecture is **automated certificate management**, which ensures that all communication remains secure.
-This is achieved using **cert-manager**, an open-source tool that handles the **provisioning, renewal, and application of SSL/TLS certificates**.
+A key part of this architecture is **fully automated certificate management**, which is handled directly by Google Cloud.
+This approach simplifies security and eliminates the operational overhead of manual renewals.

-These certificates are issued by **Let’s Encrypt**, a widely trusted **Certificate Authority (CA)**.

-With **cert-manager**, the system can automatically request, renew, and apply **TLS certificates** and enforce **mTLS (mutual TLS)** authentication between services.
-This allows the system to establish **encrypted connections between microservices**, reducing the risk of expired certificates causing security vulnerabilities.
-The certificates are stored securely as **Kubernetes Secrets**.
+Instead of using in-cluster tools, this architecture uses **Google-managed certificates**.
+These certificates are provisioned, deployed, and renewed automatically by Google.

+The certificate is attached directly to the **Google Cloud HTTPS Load Balancer**, which means:
+-   **No Manual Intervention**: Google handles the entire lifecycle, from issuance to renewal, preventing outages from expired certificates.
+-   **Enhanced Security**: The certificate and its private key are managed securely by Google, never exposed within the GKE cluster.
+-   **Simplified Operations**: There is no need to run or maintain tools like `cert-manager` inside the cluster for public-facing endpoints.

 ---

-## Ingress and End-to-End Service Security with Istio
+## Ingress and Routing to Application Services

-After passing through the network layers, the request is routed to the **Istio Ingress Gateway**, which serves as a **secure entry point into the Kubernetes cluster**.
-This component ensures that all incoming traffic is routed **correctly** to the appropriate application services.
+After passing through the network layers, the request is routed into the Kubernetes cluster using the **GKE Gateway API**.

-To further enhance security, the architecture enforces **mutual TLS (mTLS)** for internal service-to-service communication.
-This means that every interaction between different services within the cluster is **both encrypted and authenticated**, preventing unauthorized access and ensuring that remote attackers **cannot impersonate** a service.
+The `Gateway` resource defines the external load balancer, and `HTTPRoute` resources define how traffic for specific hostnames and paths is directed to the correct backend services inside the cluster.
+This provides a flexible and standardized way to manage ingress traffic without needing a separate service mesh for basic routing.

 ---